Sporting calendar 2018: Major events of the year

 15: Cricket - England women v South Africa women, third ODI, Canterbury (d/n)

-16: Rugby union - Australia v Ireland, Melbourne; South Africa v England, Bloemfontein; NB: Wales and Scotland schedule TBA
+16: Rugby union - Australia v Ireland, Melbourne; South Africa v England, Bloemfontein; Argentina v Wales; USA v Scotland (kicks off on 17 June)

 16: Cricket - England v Australia, second ODI, Cardiff